Stories from the Are You series:

 “No, I’m sorry,” he said, when they all fell silent.
 And though he then lifted the glass and tilted it towards Chilton, as one offering a toast, he added, “I have no proposal to make, myself.”

 Abruptly, and with something distrait in the movement of her hand, Ernestine left them.
 She stood immobile, back to her guests, at the kitchen counter.
 These hints of high feeling were ambiguous—for all Mabel knew, her aunt might have a headache…or be stifling a laugh…

 “Look,” Ernestine said, turning.
 “Mr. Chilton, I have a proposal.
 I know about your twelve days, okay?
-Maybe you’re used to people giving you a whole song and dance…snapping at the biscuit, let’s just say.
-That, I don’t know.
+Maybe you’re used to people giving you a whole song and dance…snapping at the biscuit, put it that way.
+That I don’t know.
 I don’t know who’s good enough for your five hundred bucks.
 You’re gonna give it to me, or you’re not…and I didn’t lose anything if you don’t.
 I guess I’m lucky, even.
 It’s nice, Mrs. Rosemont and Mrs. Felcher coming over…” She nodded across the table.
 “Mr. Maxwell.
 I wouldn’t have thought of it, inviting people.
 So maybe I owe you.
 But what I’m saying is…decide already.”

-“Got yourself a little doggy-pal,” Dexter murmured, during this lacuna.
+“Got yourself a little doggy pal,” Dexter murmured.

-“…you could skip the others…save a thou, even, give me five for the whole place.
+“…you could skip the others, save something, even, give me five…I mean grand…for the whole place.
 I’d be happy to sell it to you.”

 “Then,” said Mrs. Rosemont, “some of us who got no place to go are stuck, cause the whole neighborhood goes up.”